OscarCarde/capstone/README.md

 **How to run**:
 I recommend using a virtual environment like venv.
+You need to be connected to the internet for the cdn libraries.

 - clone the repository
 - install requirements in requirements.txt with pip `pip install requirements.txt`